Idyllwild Delights: Lodging - Restaurants - Information

 Café Aroma is a long time favorite on the Hill.
-Even with the recent remodel to provide more covered outdoor seating it provides a cozy living room vibe, comforting Italian cuisine and live music.
+The recent remodel provides more covered outdoor seating, including a cozy living room vibe, comforting Italian cuisine and live music.
 It has a very small main dining room, so reservations are necessary on busy nights.
 The crave-worthy dish, to some, is the Feta Fettuccine Verde.
 The combination of feta cheese, tomatoes, onions, kalamata olives, spinach and pine nuts is simply heavenly!
 It’s all about the pine nuts!!!
 Plus, if you're a garlic lover, this is the place for you, along with their home baked breads and daily specials.
 Open for breakfast Saturday and Sunday's, lunch and dinner everyday of the week except Tuesdays.
 (L&D) 951-659-5212 cafearoma.org

-Ferro's is one of the most recent additions to Idyllwild’s culinary culture and is a modern Italian style restaurant.
-And was rated one of the Top 100 Diner's Choice Awards by Open Table in 2016 and 2017.
-Ferro's restaurant has an amazing outdoor patio with a huge wood burning pizza oven, surrounding bar and outdoor concert area.
+Ferro's is somewhat a recent addition to Idyllwild’s culinary culture and is a modern Italian style restaurant.
+And was rated one of the Top 100 Diner's Choice Awards by Open Table in 2016, 2017 and 2018.
+Ferro's restaurant has an amazing outdoor patio with a large wood burning pizza oven, surrounding bar and outdoor concert area.
 If you visit, the star of the show is of course the brick oven pizzas.
 My favorite is the Formaggio Di Capra with Goat cheese, leeks, scallions, garlic confit and Neuske’s bacon, and it's fantastic.
 I've heard others also rave about their Lasagne made with wild bore and beef.
 The largest pork chop I've ever had with apple compete is delicious.
 Full bar, often live music under the pines and awesome entrees.
 Closed Wednesdays.
 (D) 951-659-0700 ferrorestaurant.com

 Fratello’s Ristorante & Pizzeria is another new Italian restaurant in town and also has a wood burning pizza oven.The atmosphere is warm, inviting and very romantic.
 Every dish is authentic and delicious!
 My favorite is the Butternut Squash Raviolis.
 And you wouldn't believe the length of the dessert menu, so save room to explore your many options.
 Closed Mondays.
 (L&D) 951-659-3900 fratellosidyllwild.com

 Gastronome is a classic and one of the first restaurants to open in Idyllwild and still keeps their generous menu to delight your palate.
 The traditional dinner house style menu serves up succulent filet mignon, decadent rack of lamb, and buttery lobster.
 Plus, many choices from salads to sandwiches and endless entrees.
 Nature art and big stone fireplace complete the cozy cabin vibe and an outdoor patio to enjoy in our perfect weather.
 Full bar and usually a very quiet restaurant with no music.
 Open seven days a week lunch and dinner.
 (L&D) 951-659-5055 gastrognome.com

 Idyology is really funky, but at the same time bizarrely elegant.
 The eclectic décor of steer horns, crystals, candles, carpets, and Victorian furniture complement the fun flair on country favorites.
 Their buffalo burgers are awesome along with their onion rings and BBQ sauce.
 Serving organic, fresh food with a unique hillbilly mountain loving twist.
 Consider the outdoor patio over-looking Strawberry Creek.
 Full cocktail bar and a pool table off the dining room.
 Closed Monday and Tuesdays.
 (D) 951-659-5962 idyology.org

 Mile High Café is an Asian fusion restaurant with cuisine much more exciting than the name suggests.
 Sizzling rice soup, Yaki Sopa, Udon Soup, and Bibimbap are just some to name a few.
 If you've never had a Monte Cristo sandwich, this is the place to go for lunch.
 It's an unexpected surprise to find in the mountains and family owned and run.
 (B&L) 951-659-2008 milehighcafe.net Dinner on the weekends, with occasional sushi.

 Additional Eateries, Wine Bar and Brew Pub

-Idyllwild Bake & Brew: New in town, yet if you want a grilled sandwich this is the place to go.
+Idyllwild Bake & Brew: somewhat new in town, yet if you want a grilled sandwich this is the place to go.
 They'll also whip up a picnic basket for you, with sandwiches, chips and fresh baked cookies.
 (B&L) 951-659-4145

 Idyllwild Brew Pub is new in Idyllwild and is awesome - possibly one of the best brew pubs in America.
 They also offer wine, a full bar and select dishes.
 Open 5pm weekdays and 2pm weekends, closed Tuesdays.951-659-0163 idyllwildbrewpub.com